kartonfarkas/api_docs/source/suite/emails/tracked_link_list.rst

-Querying Tracked Links of an Email Campaign
+Querying Tracked Links in an Email Campaign
 ===========================================

 Returns a list of all available tracked links of an email campaign.